qtwyeuritoiy/peppercarrot-reader/README.md

 The entire project is written in Kotlin 1.1.

 This project has migrated to [another repository](https://framagit.org/peppercarrot/e-reader).
-This repo will not be updated.
+This repo will not be maintained.

 Pepper&Carrot is a webcomic made by David Revoy released under CC-BY license.